 Bonus for New Cardholders

-You can earn 50,000 bonus points after spending $1,000 on purchases in the first 90 days, and another 25,000 after spending $2,000 on purchases in the first 180 days.
-That's a potential bonus of 75,000 points.
-We estimate that Choice Privileges points are worth 0.84 cents each, which makes this bonus worth about $630 when you redeem them for more Choice Hotels stays.
+Earn 32,000 bonus points after spending $1,000 on purchases in the first 90 days, enough to redeem for up to 4 free nights.
+We estimate that Choice Privileges points are worth 0.84 cents each, which makes this bonus worth about $268 when you redeem them for more Choice Hotels stays.

 Barclays claims that this is enough points to book up to six rewards nights at a Choice Hotels property.
 But remember, their estimate is a best-case scenario and it may not always be possible to book six nights with your bonus.
 For example, a room’s points cost can fluctuate depending on the demand and the day of the week, so the number of actual hotel stays 50,000 points buys you might be less than you expect.